Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

 For acute urethritis characterized by a bright onset and severity of all symptoms, the duration of the disease is up to 2 months.

-Chronic urethritis (disease more than 2 months) is characterized by the duration of the course, erased symptoms and the development of complications.
+Chronic urethritis (disease lasting more than 2 months) is characterized by the duration of the course, erased symptoms and the development of complications.

-• infectious urethritis (caused by specific pathogens, such as chlamydia, mycoplasma, ureaplasma, gardnerella, gonococcus, and nonspecific pathogens (streptococcus, staphylococcus, E.coli);
+• infectious urethritis (caused by specific pathogens, such as chlamydia, mycoplasma, ureaplasma, gardnerella, gonococcus, and nonspecific pathogens (streptococcus, staphylococcus, E. coli);

 • nonspecific urethritis - purulent inflammation, which is caused by streptococci, staphylococci and Escherichia coli;